jeremehancock/BashScripts/README.md

 For when you want to just step away and not worry so much about a lock screen.

+## watermark.sh

+Adds a watermark to videos via ffmpeg.

 ## wifi-autorun-on-connect.installer

 Installs a NetworkManager script that atomatically runs when connected to specific               # WiFi networks.

-## watermark.sh
+## wifi-show-password

-Adds a watermark to videos via ffmpeg.
+Shows the password of the currently connected Wi-Fi AP.

 ## x265.sh